 Urinary incontinence is more common than you think.
 At least half of women and one fourth of men will experience incontinence in their lifetime.
 Peeing your pants is not just an accident that happens to little kids.
-Adults get accidents too, and it occurs in increasing frequency as we get older.
+Adults experience loss of urine too, and it occurs in increasing frequency as we get older.

 Women in particular are more prone to incontinence compared to men.
 A woman's bladder takes a lot of punishment, including the stress of pregnancy, child birth and hormonal fluctuations in middle age.
 Both men and women can suffer from incontinence brought about by excess weight, smoking, as a side effect of stroke or other neurological disorders.